 J.K.
 Rowling’s new book, The Ickabog is being published for free online, in installments, over seven weeks starting from 26th May.
 J.K.
 Rowling is asking children to enter a competition, for the chance to have their artwork included in a printed version of the book due out later this year.
 For further information please click here.

 Official Advice & Public Transport

 There is a wealth of information and links to official advice from different organisations available on the Stockport Council Website, please click here for more information.

-Bin Collections: Green bin collections have restarted and will be collected fortnightly, on the same day as the black bin collections.
+Bin Collections: Green bin collections have restarted and will be collected fortnightly.
 Please click here for further information.
 There have been a lot of changes to the bin collection timetables during the pandemic, if you are unsure which bin is to be collected when, you can check which bins to put out each week using this link.

 Waste disposal facilities are still open for trade waste so companies offering to remove residents’ waste are still operating and are able to dispose of waste correctly.
 However, it is an individual resident’s responsibility to check that they are using a registered waste carrier and they should also seek a receipt for the collection of their waste.
 Residents can be prosecuted for fly-tipping if their waste is not disposed of lawfully, even if they have paid someone else to take it away in good faith.

 If you are a local Business Owner you can sign up for the Council’s business email alerts service click here and scroll to the bottom of that page to sign up.

 BBC Radio Manchester – (95.1mHz, Freeview Channel 719) – Currently broadcasting bulletins at quarter past & quarter to the hour from organisations offering or seeking help.
 Click here to listen live online.